Josh Woodrum: Indianapolis Colts

 After being waived by the Giants, Woodrum was claimed off waivers by the Indianapolis Colts.
 On July 19, 2016, the Colts waived Woodrum.

 Chicago Bears

 On November 15, 2016, Woodrum was signed to the Chicago Bears practice squad.
 On December 5, 2016, the Bears released Woodrum.

 Buffalo Bills

 On January 2, 2017, Woodrum signed a reserve/future contract with the Buffalo Bills.
 He was waived by the Bills on May 24, 2017.

-Baltimore Ravens
+Baltimore Ravens (first stint)

 On July 31, 2017, Woodrum signed with the Baltimore Ravens.
 He saw his first preseason action with the Ravens, where he took full advantage of the opportunity.
 He finished the preseason going 25 of 36 for 321 passing yards and 4 total touchdowns.
 He was waived on September 2, 2017.

 Cleveland Browns

 On September 3, 2017, Woodrum was claimed off waivers by the Cleveland Browns.
 Woodrum was released by the Browns on September 7, 2017.